 Her chamber music partners include Roland Pöntinen (piano), Johan Dalene (violin), Catherine Michel (harp), Roman Reznik (bassoon), Laura Michelin (flute).

 Constantin-Reznik´s passion for discovering new repertoire for the harp has led her a few years ago to find by coincidence in archives many works of an amazing romantic harp virtuoso and prolific composer, Anton Edvard Pratté (1796-1875), who, coincidentally, lived in the very same region and town than herself: Norrköping, Eastern Sweden.The- still ongoing- research project around Pratté´s works has led her in the latest years to perform for the first time since the death of Pratté his harp concerto, chamber music and solo works.
 To celebrate the revival of his music after so many years, Constantin-Reznik even created in Norrköping the International Pratté Harp Festival and Competition, for which she serves as artistic director.

 Several composers have written concertos, sonatas and chamber music pieces for Constantin-Reznik, among them Andrea Tarrodi, Peter Nordahl (Sweden), Naji Hakim (France), Kjell Marcussen, Morten Gaathaug and Vidar Kristensen (Norway).

-Delphine Constantin-Reznik is passionate about transmitting her knowledge and experience to the younger generations.
-She gives frequent masterclasses in the Nordic countries, Romania, Ukraine, among others, and since 2018, she occupies the position of harp and chamber music teacher at the Lunnevad National Youth Music College (Sweden).
+She is regurlarly invited to give masterclasses among other places in the nordic countries, Italy, Poland, Romania, Ukraine, and holds since 2018 the position of harp and chamber music teacher at the Lunnevad National Youth Music College (Sweden).